ktsakalozos/bigtop/bigtop-packages/src/charm/spark/layer-spark/README.md

 ## Deployment

-This charm allows the deployment of Apache Spark backaged by Bigtop in the modes described below:
+This charm allows the deployment of Apache Spark packaged by Apache Bigtop in the modes described below:

  * **Standalone**